 Since March 2020, many of these structural inequalities have become exacerbated whilst new issues have emerged.
 Evidence has shown that ethnic minority and racialised individuals have been disproportionately impacted by the Covid-19 virus itself, with non-white individuals becoming infected and dying at disproportionate rates in the UK (Stripe, 2020).
 Furthermore, Asian people have experienced increased anti-Asian racism and xenophobia during the pandemic, with reports of such hate crimes tripling in London at the start of the pandemic (BBC News, 2021).
 The Black community have also experienced the difficult impacts of renewed societal attention around racial injustice across the world, including vicarious racism, collective trauma and increased hostility.
-The impacts of this as discussed in the background section (page 17).
+The impacts of this are discussed further in the Background section (page 18).